History of the United States (1849–1865): Compromise of 1850

 The influx of population led to California's application for statehood in 1850.
 This created a renewal of sectional tension because California's admission into the Union threatened to upset the balance of power in Congress.
 The imminent admission of Oregon, New Mexico, and Utah also threatened to upset the balance.
 Many Southerners also realized that the climate of those territories did not lend themselves to the extension of slavery (it was not yet foreseen that the Central Valley in California would someday become a center of cotton farming).
 Debate raged in Congress until a resolution was found in 1850.

 President Taylor threatened to personally command an army against any Southern state that would secede from the Union, and he also threatened force against Texas, which laid claim to the eastern half of New Mexico.
 However, Taylor died of an intestinal ailment in July 1850, and his successor, Vice President Millard Fillmore, was a lawyer by training and far less war-like.

 The Compromise of 1850 was proposed by "The Great Compromiser", Henry Clay and was passed by Senator Stephen A. Douglas.
-Through the compromise, California was admitted as a free state, Texas was financially compensated for the loss of its Western territories, the slave trade (not slavery) was abolished in the District of Columbia, the Fugitive Slave Law was passed as a concession to the South, and, most importantly, the New Mexico Territory (including modern day Arizona and the Utah Territory) would determine its status (either free or slave) by popular vote.
+Through the compromise, California was admitted as a free state, Texas was financially compensated for the loss of its Western territories, the trade in slaves, but not slavery itself, was abolished in the District of Columbia, the Fugitive Slave Law was passed as a concession to the South, and, most importantly, the New Mexico Territory (including what is now Arizona and the Utah Territory) would determine its status (either free or slave) by popular vote.
 A group of Southern extremists, still not satisfied with the compromise, held two conventions in Nashville, Tennessee calling for secession, one during the summer of 1850 and the other late in the year, but by that point the Compromise had already passed through Congress and been accepted by the Southern states.

 The Compromise of 1850 temporarily defused the divisive issue, but the peace was not to last long.

 Presidential election of 1852

 Having lost two presidential elections to Whig war heroes, the Democratic Party tried their own by nominating Franklin Pierce of New Hampshire, who had served without great distinction in the Mexican War.
 Endorsed by Southern Democrats, Pierce openly supported the Compromise and the Fugitive Slave Act.
 The Whigs rejected the idea of running incumbent President Fillmore, and so instead turned to another war hero in General Winfield Scott.
-Although a capable man, Scott's haughty personality alienated many voters and Pierce won an easy victory at the ballot box.
+Although a respected and even a well-meaning war hero, Scott's proud personality alienated many voters and Pierce won an easy victory at the ballot box.